AlbertRapp/tidychatmodels/README.md

 ```

 Notice how there is already a parameter `stream` that is set to `false`.
 This is a change in the API of the ollama chat engine.
-You see by
+You see, by
 default ollama will stream the reply token by token.
 But `{httr2}`
 doesn’t want that (or rather I didn’t bother looking into how to do that
 with `{httr2}`).
 So that’s why by default we set `stream` to `false`.